tnebooks/12th-physics/content.en/electrostatics/_index.md

 πe 

-**(b)** Work required to bring the charge _q_′ to the centre of the square = _q_′ × potential at the centre point O due to all the four charges in the four corners
+**(b)** Work required to bring the charge q _′ to the centre of the square = q _′ × potential at the centre point O due to all the four charges in the four corners

-The potential created by the two +_q_ charges are canceled by the potential created by the –_q_ charges which are located in the opposite corners.
+The potential created by the two +q _ charges are canceled by the potential created by the –q _ charges which are located in the opposite corners.
 Therefore the net electric potential at the centre O due to all the charges in the corners is zero.

-Hence no work is required to bring any charge to the point O. Physically this implies that if any charge _q_′ when brought close to O, then it moves to the point O without any external force.
+Hence no work is required to bring any charge to the point O. Physically this implies that if any charge q _′ when brought close to O, then it moves to the point O without any external force.

 ### Electrostatic potential energy of a dipole in a uniform electric field